 It is your True Self.
-It is our childlike nature that is full of potential, love, goodness, and joy.
-Of course, our True Self can grow clouded by emotional wounds, fear, anger, and ignorance, and when it becomes clouded, this leads us to do all of the bad things we do.
+And it is our childlike nature that is full of potential, love, goodness, and joy.
+Of course, our True Self can grow clouded by emotional wounds, fear, anger, and ignorance.
+And when it becomes clouded, this leads us to do all of the bad things we do.

 For instance, we suffer hurt from another person, and we feel scared, angry, and alone.
 This causes us to lash out at other people.
 As another example, someone we love abandons or hurts us, and we put up walls and stop being vulnerable or letting people into our lives.
 These are common reactions to pain and fear, but they certainly dim our light.
 We need to remember, however, that while we can dim our light, we never lose it or our True Self.
-The more you honor and nurture your light, and this is what you do when you send yourself loving messages, the stronger and brighter your light grows.
+And the more you honor and nurture your light, the stronger and brighter your light grows.

-I would regularly say things like “You guys are doing a great job of focusing on this lesson”, “Your writing is really improving”, or “I am so impressed at how independent and self-directed you are becoming.
+I would regularly say things like “You guys are doing a great job of focusing on this lesson”.
+Or, “Your writing is really improving”.
+And “I am so impressed at how independent and self-directed you are becoming.
 You guys work with each other really well.”
-Students visibly perked up when I showered them with these true and loving statements, and when I praised them, I noticed that over the course of the year, they began to act more consistently in these positive ways.
+Students visibly perked up when I showered them with these true and loving statements.
+And when I praised them, I noticed that over the course of the year, they began to act more consistently in these positive ways.

 Did my students ever act badly?
 Of course they did.
 Students are human.
-But when they did so, it was usually effective to redirect their attention to the positive ways they had previously been acting and to praise them for the good things they were currently doing.
+But when they did so, it was usually effective to redirect their attention to the positive ways they had previously been acting.
+And it helped if I praised them for the good things they were currently doing.
 Often this was enough to help them correct their own misbehavior.

 If you enjoyed this post, please consider sharing on social media.